openmarmot/slow_thought/README.md

 # slow_thought

+Like Deep Thought from Hitchiker's Guide to the Galaxy, only more hacked together.
-Local LLM that can pass thoughts to future instances of itself.
+A Local LLM that passes memories to future versions of itself to determine the answer to the ultimate question.

 ### project status
 - just getting started and playing around with some ideas